Web Accessible Resources

 }

-In this example, the web_accessible_resources field exposes specific resources (images, scripts, styles) for web pages that match the pattern defined in matches.
+In the examples above, the web_accessible_resources field exposes specific resources (images, scripts, styles) for web pages that match the pattern defined in matches.

 Output Path